 What is Mitral Valve Repair?

-Mitral valve repair is the best option for nearly all patients with a mitral regurgitation (a leaking valve) and for many with a mitral stenosis (a narrowed valve).
-Heart valve repair is preferable, because a person's own tissues are used.
+Mitral valve repair is the best option for nearly all patients with a mitral regurgitation (a leaking valve).
+Heart valve repair is preferable, because a person's own tissues are preserved.

 Mitral valve repair can be performed minimally invasively and with a catheter (Mitraclip)

 What is the risk of mitral valve surgery?

 For asympotmatic patients undgoing mitral valve surgery, the risk of peri-operative death is significantly less than 1 in 100.
 Furthermore, after a successful valve repair the need for reoperation is less than 5 in 100 at 20 years

 MitraClip is FDA approved for the treatment of mitral regurgitation.
 The device is a small clip that is attached to your mitral valve leaflet using special catheters and imaging technqiues.
 It treats mitral regurgitation by allowing your mitral valve to close more completely, thus restoring normal blood flow through your heart and to your body.